shanecookofficial/shanecookofficial/README.md

 - 👋 Hi, I’m Shane C Cook
 - 👀 I’m interested in learning any coding languages that will help me prepare for my future career as a software engineer
-- 🌱 I’m currently learning Python, JavaScript, HTML, CSS, PHP, and SQL
+- 🌱 I’m currently learning Python, JavaScript, JQuery, HTML, CSS, PHP, and SQL
 - 💞️ I’m looking to collaborate on anything that is beginner level since I am still new to programming
 - 📫 The best way to reach me is via email at shanecookofficial@gmail.com